apache/spark/python/docs/source/user_guide/sql/arrow_pandas.rst

 Conversion to/from Arrow Table
 ------------------------------

-In Spark 4.0.0 and higher, you can create a Spark DataFrame from a PyArrow Table with :meth:`SparkSession.createDataFrame`, and you can call :meth:`DataFrame.toArrow` to convert a Spark DataFrame to a PyArrow Table.
+From Spark 4.0, you can create a Spark DataFrame from a PyArrow Table with :meth:`SparkSession.createDataFrame`, and you can convert a Spark DataFrame to a PyArrow Table with :meth:`DataFrame.toArrow`.

 .. literalinclude:: ../../../../../examples/src/main/python/sql/arrow.py
     :language: python